The Forest

 Historically, for as long as 6,000 years before white settlers, the Pacific Coast Range, from Corvallis, OR to the Pacific Ocean was largely Oak Savannah and grassland thanks to the stewardship practices of indigenous Kalapuya population and other tribes who were very skilled at forest management.
 This included controlled, selective burning which promoted hunting and gathering of plants and animal resources that were important to the native culture.
 In the mid-1800’s European settlers placed limits on burning.
 That, and increased population and commercialization of large “tree farms,” primarily Douglas Fir for construction lumber, and aggressive prevention and control of naturally occurring forest fires resulted in a dramatic loss of oak forests to the point that today less than 5 percent of the original oak woodlands exist.

-Truck heads to the mill on a foggy Oregon day with smaller dimensional logs for timber production
+Truckload heads to the mill on a foggy Oregon day with smaller dimensional logs for timber production

 The key feature of Oak Release is the elimination of fast-growing non-oak species that can compete with and shade the oaks.
 This is harmful to the oaks which need full sun to thrive.
 Eventually, as competing species grow and further overtop the oak, the oaks will die.

-Oak Creek Conservancy has undergone five annual phases of “Oak release” since 2012 when 10 acres were logged, eliminating most of the tree species that compete with Oaks, primarily Douglas fir, but including some Grand Fir, Oregon Ash, and Big Leaf Maple.
-Since the land had previously been periodically logged, most of the fir removed were relatively small with trunk diameters (at the small end) ranging from 4 inches to 24 inches though a small percentage were large.
+Oak Creek Conservancy has undergone five annual phases of “Oak release” since 2012 when the first 10 acres were logged, eliminating most of the tree species that compete with Oaks, primarily Douglas fir, but including some Grand Fir, Oregon Ash, and Big Leaf Maple.
+Since the land had previously been periodically logged, most of the fir removed were relatively small with trunk diameters (at the small end) ranging from 4 inches to 24 inches though a small percentage were larger.
 Self-loading trucks brought logs to a variety of local lumber mills depending on their size.
 The smaller logs, less then 4”, were processed into wood chips.
 Logs ranging from 4” to 16” in diameter were milled into construction lumber and logs larger than 16” were processed as peeler logs for the production of plywood.

 The Oak Release was partially funded by an Environmental Quality Improvement Program (EQIP) of the Natural Resources Conservation Service, US Department of Agriculture.
 This grant allowed for a fixed amount of payment for forested acres of oaks “released” according to the approved prescription with the cost of logging assumed by the landowner.
 Under this plan the landowner maintains ownership of the harvested timber, the proceeds of which can help alleviate the cost of logging.